Rakusu: History

 The rakusu is a miniature version of a standard kāṣāya worn around the neck like a bib.
 The rakusu is a garment possibly of Chinese origins, potentially dating back to periods of Buddhist persecutions.

 The Buddha's original outer robe was a rectangular robe in the ratio of 6 by 9.
 The Buddha is said to have renounced the wearing of new cloth and created his robe from pieces of cast-off white burial cloth found at burial sites and dyed with saffron, for its disinfecting value.
 It is said in legend to resemble the rice fields seen by the Buddha himself while walking on pilgrimage.

-One origin story holds that when the Chinese emperors forbid the wearing of robes, defrocked all the Buddhist monks, and bestowed imperial favor on the Confucian and Taoist priests, then Buddhist monks created a miniature version of their robe to be worn secretly around the neck underneath their regular lay clothing.
+One origin story holds that when the Chinese emperors forbade the wearing of robes, defrocked all the Buddhist monks, and bestowed imperial favor on the Confucian and Taoist priests, then Buddhist monks created a miniature version of their robe to be worn secretly around the neck underneath their regular lay clothing.
 Another suggests that the rakusu developed as Zen monks became involved in manual labor because a full robe would have been too unwieldy.
 Additionally, some Japanese scholars believe it was developed in Japan during the Edo or Tokugawa Era, as the result of regulations specifying the size and fabric type of monks clothing.

 Assuming the rakusu was used in China, it fell into general disuse there, but the tradition continues in Japan and it is now commonly associated with Zen Buddhist lineages stemming from that country.
 The rakusu today is still sometimes made with an ornamental circular clasp on the left side to emulate the circular clasp used on some full-sized robes.